Pevsner Architectural Guides: Buildings of Scotland

-The first volume of The Buildings of Scotland was Lothian, except Edinburgh, which was written by Colin McWilliam and published in 1978.
 Nikolaus Pevsner was enthusiastic about establishing a Scottish series, having responded warmly to an unrealised 1959 suggestion by the architectural historian Andor Gomme that the latter could produce it.
-A major contributor to the Scottish series is John Gifford, who before his death in 2013 authored five volumes and oversaw research on all but one of the remainder.
+The first volume in the series, Lothian, except Edinburgh, was written by Colin McWilliam and published in 1978.
+John Gifford was a major contributor, authoring five volumes and overseeing research on all but one of the remainder before his death in 2013.
 After Lothian, which was the only volume published in the original small format, a major task was producing Edinburgh (1984) and Glasgow (1990), which were ambitious in their scope of coverage of urban buildings.
 The remainder of Scotland was covered in the following decades, with the final volume, Lanarkshire and Renfrewshire, published in 2016.
 A revision of Lothian was published in 2024, the first full revision of a Scottish volume.

 The series is organised using a mixture of Scotland's current council areas (e.g. Highland and Islands) and its historic shires (e.g. Fife and Lanarkshire and Renfrewshire).
 Some of the Scottish volumes are internally subdivided; for example, Argyll and Bute has separate gazetteers for mainland Argyll, its islands, and Bute.
 Unlike The Buildings of England, none of the Scottish volumes adopt a hierarchy of ecclesiastical buildings, instead grouping them together.